kv109/action-ready-for-review/README.md

-# ReadyToReview - Slack Notifier
+# ReadyForReview - Slack Notifier

-**ReadyToReview** notifies you when a pull request is ready for review, i.e. when
+**ReadyForReview** notifies you when a pull request is ready for review, i.e. when
 - a non-draft PR is opened or
-- a draft PR is ready to review.
+- a draft PR is ready for review.

 ### Setup

 1. Generate your Slack webhook.
 You can do it [here](https://slack.com/apps/A0F7XDUAZ-incoming-webhooks).
 1. Add created webhook as a secret named `SLACK_WEBHOOK` using GitHub Action's Secret.
 See your project Settings -> Secrets.
-1. Create `.github/workflows/main.yml` and put there content like the ones from [examples](https://github.com/kv109/action-ready-to-review#example-usage).
+1. Create `.github/workflows/main.yml` and put there content like the ones from [examples](https://github.com/kv109/action-ready-for-review#example-usage).

 Don't forget about enabling local and third party actions for your repository in your project Settings -> Actions!